raddue/AllianceRitualMarshal_old/README.md

 1. Strings for getting ready for the ritual.
 2. Strings for casting the ritual.
 3. Timer - five minutes.
+4. Random number generator from 0 - 9.

 ## Feature list